rasulkireev/obsidian/obsidian/by connecting ideas you will know more and will become a better observer 202103142155.md

 By regularly connecting note you will
 - get better recall of your notes
 - will become a better observer
-- and will become much better at se
+- and will become much better at seeing patterns (this skill can also be improved with the help of [[Chess]])

+Lesson here is to read with an intention of making connections.
+This has many hidden benefits, like better learning and more insightful observations.

 Tags: [[Zettelkasten]], [[Knowledge]], [[Skills]]